nycmeshnet/docs/content/firmware/ubiquiti.md

 *Notes on recent AirMax firmware*-
 8.7.1 is fine, don't update!
 8.7.4 the signal levels are artificially higher.
-8.7.5 this a TDMA bug which causes performance to fail after a few days.
+8.7.5 this has a TDMA bug which causes performance to fail after a few days.

 **UniFi**